nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 ### 2.4 Tone & Voice

-For descriptions, use the present tense and the active form (“Selecting a value triggers validation”).
+For descriptions, use the present tense and the active form (e.g. “Selecting a value triggers validation”).
-For instructions, use the second person imperative (“Remove test set”).
+For instructions, use the second person imperative (e.g. “Remove test set”).

 Prefer positive wording, and statements directed to what’s true rather than what’s false; it’s quicker to check.
 Use negative wording for prohibition or to correct misconceptions.